 When describing the Father, Son, and Holy Spirit, we use the word "Person" which is not to be confused with "human", which they certainly are not!
 We can accurately refer to each one as a Person because they each display characteristics of identity similar to humans not in a body of flesh-and-bones, but in personality.
 They each have a will, they love and speak, and they desire fellowship just as human beings do.

-Following is a list of some of the comparative characteristics of the Members of the Godhead, which will aid in our understanding of who our God is and who He wants to be to us and in us.
+Following is a list of some of the comparative characteristics of the Members of the Godhead, which will aid in our understanding of each One's personhood and who our God is and who He wants to be to/for/in us.

 However, to reduce the clutter of unnecessary repetitive text, I have not added the words "emphasis added" after each reference.]